matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-- 1. This precise use case has a cleaner solution using AtomicInteger, but what is described here is an access
+- This precise use case has a cleaner solution using **AtomicInteger**, but what is described here is an access
 pattern, that works regardless of the fact that data here is an integer that as an Atomic variant

-- 2. The lock on the reading part is really needed.
+- The lock on the reading part is really needed.
 Indeed, if you do not lock on the reader side, any number
 of things can go wrong:
     - The writes of primitive values are not guaranteed to be atomic on all JVMs, so the reader could see only
     32 bits of a 64 bits write if data were a 64 bits long type